Cashew Matcha Latte, Easy, Low Carb and Vegan

 • Strainer – to sieve the matcha powder and remove any lumps.

-• Mug or cup – to serve.
+• A favourite mug or cup – to serve your cozy latte in.

 Ingredient Notes

-Unsweetened Almond Milk – I use the Silk brand, and sometimes I get the unsweetened vanilla flavoured, which also works.
+Unsweetened Almond Milk I use the Silk brand, and sometimes I get the unsweetened vanilla-flavoured, which also works.

 Raw cashews – ideal for creating a creamy texture and thick foam in this latte; adding more than the recommended amount will result in a thicker consistency.
 Buy them unsalted from most supermarkets.

 Sweetener – Any sweetener you have on hand.
-I use Volupta from Costco, which is mainly erythritol with Monk-fruit.
+I use Volupta from Costco, which is mainly erythritol with monk fruit.

-1) Warm the milk, sweetener and cashews
+Warm the milk, sweetener and cashews

-2) Grind the cashews
+Grind the cashews

-• You may need to move the immersion blender slightly up and down while keeping it immersed in the milk to catch any large pieces at the bottom.
+2. You may need to move the immersion blender slightly up and down while keeping it immersed in the milk to catch any large pieces at the bottom.

-• While keeping the heat low, use a sieve to add matcha powder to the milk to help break up any lumps in the matcha that may have formed during packaging.
+1. While keeping the heat low, use a sieve to add matcha powder to the milk to help break up any lumps in the matcha that may have formed during packaging.

-• Use the immersion blender again to mix everything thoroughly and create a smooth texture.
+2. Use the immersion blender again to mix everything thoroughly and create a smooth texture.
 You will notice that it transforms into a delightful light green and frothy texture.

-• Once the latte is smooth and frothy, turn off the heat, pour the latte into your favourite mug, and enjoy!
+1. Once the latte is smooth and frothy, turn off the heat, pour the latte into your favourite mug, and enjoy!

 If you don’t have an immersion blender, you can still make a delicious cashew matcha latte by following these instructions: